wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 ### Side quests
-- Level up our data stack by demoing features in the data stack that we are lacking or need to improve in [NSW Department of Education](https://education.nsw.gov.au/).
-These demos will start the conversation on what features we want to prioritise.
-- Help identify engineering talent during the interview phase by using the project as a case study
 - Help identify data quality and reliability issues with our data.
-This project is being run daily.
+This project is being run daily with several tests so hopefully we can find any issues first!
+- Building a report that shows all metrics related to [(NSW) Department of Education (DOE)](https://education.nsw.gov.au/) data, and consolidate any other publicaly available data.

 ## 🤗 Audience